-When you cannot achieve an appropriate exposure because of a strong color contrast, lock the exposure, and then capture a photo.
+When you cannot achieve an appropriate exposure because of a strong brightness contrast, lock the exposure and then capture a photo.

-To lock the exposure value, adjust the photo's exposure, and then press the custom button.
+To lock the exposure, adjust the photo's composition on which you want to calculate the exposure, and then press the Custom button. (when the function of the Custom button is set to AEL) (p.
+139)